lursight/runem/docs/configuration.md

 ```

 ### job.addr:
-*Description:* Specifies where a python function can be found.
+Specifies where a stand-alone python function can be found by `runem`.

+The address is a combination of `file` (path) and `function` (name), pointing at a callable-like object/function - see below for an example of a Job Function.

 The python function will be loaded at runtime by `runem` and called with the `context`.

 The function receives all information needed to run the job, including `label`, `JobConfig`, `verbose`, `options` and other run-time context.

-*Subkeys:*
+*Sub keys:*

+- **file:**
-- **file:** Indicates the file path of the job.
+    - The file-path of the python fie containing `function`
-- **function:** Indicates the function within the file that represents the job.
+    - When relative, is relative to the `.runem.yml` config file.
+- **function:**:
+    - The function-name within `file`.
+    - See below for details on the context the function should accept and why.

 *Example:*
 ```yaml